dheeyabshah/CodePlayerProfile/README.md

 ## Getting started

-After opening your project in IntelliJ IDEA, is to set the proper <kbd>SDK</kbd> to Java in version `17` within the [Project Structure settings].
+After opening your project in IntelliJ IDEA, set the proper <kbd>SDK</kbd> to Java in version `17` within the [Project Structure settings].
+Then build the project using Gradle

 ## Running the plugin